Skyline de Québec

 Hôtel Le Concorde Mid-range

-The landmark tower of the Plains: ask for the high floors, and ride up to the revolving Ciel! restaurant for the city's best panorama.
+The landmark tower by the Plains: ask for the high floors, the view reaches the park, the river and the old town roofs.

 Check availability